-Managing question and sensor thresholds
+Managing sensor runtime thresholds

-The Tanium Client tracks the runtime for each sensor when a question invokes it, calculates the average of all the past runtimes for that sensor, and sends the updated runtime information to the Tanium Server every three hours.
+The Tanium Client tracks the runtime for each sensor when a question runs it, calculates the average of all the past runtimes for that sensor, and sends the updated runtime information to the Tanium Server every three hours.
 The Tanium Server calculates the average runtime based on the latest updates from all the endpoints that reported runtimes for the sensor.

 When viewing threshold indicators, note the following caveats: